Step 1: Sign up and create a station

 According to the tracks you have in your library and the rules you've entered for your pilot, Radiojar will show you an estimate of how many unique playlists your pilot can create.

-This is the "unique loops" number, e.g. "unique loops: 5" means that this pilot can generate 5 different playlists without repeating any track.
+This is indicated under "unique loops"; for example, the indication "unique loops: 5" means that the specific pilot can generate 5 different playlists without repeating any track.

 More tutorials on pilots here.